SimonLeonKrug/pyalchemy/README.md

 # PyAlchemy

 A library which provides implementations of the kernel $\mathcal{K}$ of the Alchemical Integral Transform (AIT) for general potentials in 1D.
-An introduction to the concept, further explanations and details can be found in NEW PAPER.
+An introduction to the concept, further explanations and details can be found under https://arxiv.org/abs/2312.04458.

 Throughout this README and the code, [Hartree atomic units](https://en.wikipedia.org/wiki/Hartree_atomic_units) are used.

 This repo includes two versions:

 - pyalchemy 0.0.7 (old version) which also provides the code and the examples for the first [AIT paper](https://arxiv.org/abs/2203.13794).
 A full collection is published on [Zenodo](https://zenodo.org/records/10288996), too.
 This version's documentation can be found in `docs`.
 Run `firefox pyalchemy0.0.7/docs/_build/html/index.html`.
 Note that in this version only monoatomic systems have been proven to produce correct results.
-A collection of all the code and the examples These shortcomings have been discussed in the [follow-up paper](NEW PAPER)
+A collection of all the code and the examples These shortcomings have been discussed in the [follow-up paper](https://arxiv.org/abs/2312.04458)

 - The current version, pyalchemy 0.1.0, works for all systems as long as the expansion in $\mathcal{K}$ converges.
 It is available on [PyPI](https://pypi.org/project/pyalchemy/).
 Run `pip install pyalchemy`.